History of Nottingham Forest F.C.: Brian Clough and Peter Taylor glory years (1975–82)

-Brian Clough (1982–93)
+Brian Clough (1979–93)

-In 1982–83, Clough's first season without Taylor, Forest improved to finish fifth in the First Division, enough to earn a UEFA Cup place.
+In 1982–83 season, Clough's first season without Taylor, Forest improved to finish fifth in the First Division, enough to earn a UEFA Cup place.
 The following season Forest mounted a title challenge and finished 3rd, just six points behind champions Liverpool.
 They also progressed to the UEFA Cup semi finals, where they were knocked out by Anderlecht in controversial circumstances as several contentious refereeing decisions went against Forest.
 Over a decade later it emerged that before the match the referee Guruceta Muro received a £27,000 "loan" from Anderlecht's chairman Constant Vanden Stock.
 UEFA subsequently in 1997 banned Anderlecht for one year from European competition for this misdemeanour.
 Muro had died in a car crash in 1987.

 Forest remained in mid-table for the next three seasons, finishing 9th in 1984–85, 8th in 1985–86 and 8th in 1986–87.
 Clough rebuilt the side again, giving first team debuts to youth players Des Walker, Steve Hodge and his son Nigel.
 He also signed left-back (and future captain) Stuart Pearce and midfielder Neil Webb.
 In 1987–88, Forest improved to finish third in the First Division and also reached the FA Cup semi-finals, losing 2–1 to Liverpool.
 In April 1988, Forest beat Sheffield Wednesday on penalties to win the Football League Centenary Tournament final.
 Stuart Pearce also won the first of his five successive selections for the PFA Team of the Year.
 However, there was no fresh tilt at European glory for Forest in the late 1980s, as all English clubs were banned from European competitions due to the Heysel disaster in 1985.

-The following season, Forest finished third again.
+The following 1988–89 season, Forest finished third again.
 The team also won the club's first major trophy in nine years, the League Cup, with a 3–1 win over Luton Town at Wembley in the final.
 After going a goal down early on, Nigel Clough equalised with a penalty before he and Neil Webb added two more.
 Forest also beat Everton 4–3 after extra time in the 1989 Full Members Cup final.
 In their 5–2 League Cup quarter-final win over Queens Park Rangers, Brian Clough had caused controversy by striking two Forest fans who had run onto the pitch, which earned him a fine and touchline ban.